 If the data of class Person is the name and phone number of the person, the class might have a method that changes the person's phone number.
 It might have another method for printing out all of its data.
 Another method might return the value of is phone number (so the program could ask an object for its phone number).
+This is important because it helps us localize the parts of a program that can manipulate data elements.
+It is easiest to write the functions that manipulate structures at the time you create the structures.
+In addition, if a particular structure can only be modified by its methods and the data in that structure changes unexpectedly, it is easier to find where the change occurred because it had to be done by calling those methods.
 Programs store data in variables.
 The data elements of the class are called instance variables because each instance (object) of the class has its own copy of each of the instance variables.